-WhatsApp is arguably the most popular messaging platform on the planet, with the Facebook-owned company boasting back in 2018 that it processed an eye-watering 64 billion messages processed on its servers on its most successful day (we’ll give you a second to let that sink in).
+WhatsApp is arguably the most popular messaging platform on the planet, with Mark Zuckerberg claiming that 100 billion messages are being sent via the Meta/Facebook-owned company every day (we’ll give you a second to let that sink in).

 You can even record voice notes to send to friends.
 Beside Type a message you’ll see a mic icon, click on that and (after approving the use of your microphone) you can record an audio message.

-- As with the web-browser version, you will need to open Whatsapp on your iPhone and scan the QR code so tap on Settings > WhatsApp Web/Desktop and scan the QR Code.
+As with the web-browser version, you will need to open Whatsapp on your iPhone and scan the QR code so tap on Settings > Linked Devices > Link a Device > and scan the QR Code.

 Just like the Web app, you’ll need to have your phone’s data or Wi-Fi enabled, so ensure you’ve got a mobile data plan to cater for your demands or that ensure you’re on a Wi-Fi network.
 If your phone is not connected, you won’t receive messages and your sent messages will be put on hold.

 If you ever want to stop your desktop app sending and receiving your messages, simply log out of the desktop app.

 Once you have logged in to the Desktop app you will see an alert to ask if you want to log out of the browser version.

 How to use the new WhatsApp for Mac app (beta)